 - Children who are neglected and/or abused (physically, sexually or verbally).

 For many people, symptoms begin almost right away after the trauma happens.
 For others, the symptoms may not begin or may not become a problem until years later.
-Symptoms of PTSD may include:
+To meet criteria for PTSD, you have to have been exposed to some trauma that results in the following symptoms.

 These are other symptoms of PTSD: